 around South Africa.
 In these camps, as a result of judicial executions,

 starvation, disease and ill treatment,

-some 27,000 Boer women and children died - some 20 percent of the total Boer
+some 27,000 Boer children and woman died - some 60 + percent of the total Boer child

 such inhumane methods the Boers could not fight, and eventually the British

 succeeded in their dream of colonising the entire Southern Africa in 1902, when

 of Vereeniging, ending the Second Anglo Boer War, was signed.
 Even in defeat, the Boers were recognized

 position of the Cape Dutch and British settlers during this conflict also goes

 to show that these people did not associate themselves with the Boers.
 Although

 a few Cape Dutch did take up arms and fight on the side of the Boers, (they